GoodRequest/joi-messages-extractor/README.md

 Each key contains type of Joi error message, and it's translation.
 By default all messages are in English and must be translated manually.

-## Usage joiErrorMessages.ts in code
+## Usage of joiErrorMessages.ts in code

 To use custom error messages is enough to pass *joiErrorMessages* object to Joi validation methode: